-Charles V. Baltic III, age 56, Director
+Charles V. Baltic III, age 58, Director

 Mr. Baltic has been a director of MEI Pharma since October 2011.
-Mr. Baltic has been a Managing Director and Co-Head of Healthcare at Needham & Company, LLC since 2009.
-Prior to joining Needham, Mr. Baltic was a Managing Director and head of the biotechnology practice at CRT Capital Group from 2006 to 2008.
+Mr. Baltic has been affiliated with Needham & Company, LLC since 2009, as Managing Director and Co-Head of Healthcare until 2019 and as Senior Advisor since 2019.
+Mr. Baltic also is an Executive Vice President of SIDIS Corp., a life sciences management and investment company, since 2019.
+Mr. Baltic was a Managing Director and head of the biotechnology practice at CRT Capital Group from 2006 to 2008.
 From 2001 to 2006, he served as a Managing Director in Healthcare Investment Banking at Wachovia Securities.
-Prior to Wachovia, he was with Healthcare Investment Banking at Cowen and Company for six years, ultimately serving as a Director in life sciences.
+Prior to Wachovia, he was with Healthcare Investment Banking at Cowen and Company for six years, ultimately serving as a Director in Healthcare Investment Banking.
 Prior to beginning his investment banking career in 1996, Mr. Baltic practiced corporate and securities law with the firm of Dewey Ballantine, representing numerous healthcare and securities clients.
-Mr. Baltic is also a founding Trustee of the non-profit Hope Funds for Cancer Research, as well as a Director of the non-profit trade association Life Science Washington (formerly the Washington Biotechnology and Biomedical Association), and a Director of SIDIS, Inc., a life sciences investment company.
-Mr. Baltic is a former member of the U.S. Securities and Exchange Commission's Advisory Committee on Small and Emerging Growth Companies and a former Director of MedVantage Inc., which was ultimately acquired by IMS Health.
+Mr. Baltic served as a Director of SIDIS Corp. from 2013 to 2019.
+Mr. Baltic was also a Director of the non-profit trade association Life Science Washington (formerly the Washington Biotechnology and Biomedical Association), serving from 2013 to 2018, and a member of the U.S. Securities and Exchange Commission's Advisory Committee on Small and Emerging Growth Companies, serving from 2013 to 2015, and a Director of MedVantage Inc., which was ultimately acquired by IMS Health in 2011.
+Mr. Baltic was a founding Trustee of the non-profit Hope Funds for Cancer Research, serving from 2007 to 2017 in that capacity, and remains on the Council of Advisors.
 Mr. Baltic earned his B.A and J.D. degrees from Georgetown University and M.B.A. degree in Finance from the Wharton School of the University of Pennsylvania.

-Nicholas R. Glover, Ph.D., age 48, Director
+Nicholas R. Glover, Ph.D., age 50, Director

 Dr. Glover has been a director of MEI Pharma since June 2013.
 He is currently President and Chief Executive Officer of Sierra Oncology (NASDAQ: SRRA), a drug development company focused on advancing targeted therapeutics for the treatment of patients with cancer.
-Prior to joining Sierra, he served as President and Chief Executive Officer of YM Biosciences', an oncology drug development company, from November 2010 until its acquisition by Gilead Sciences for \$510 million in February 2013.
+Prior to joining Sierra, he served as President and Chief Executive Officer of YM Biosciences', an oncology drug development company, from November 2010 until its acquisition by Gilead Sciences in February 2013.
 Previously, Dr. Glover was President and Chief Executive Officer of Vivendi Biotech, a biopharmaceutical company involved in the discovery and development of monoclonal antibody-based technologies for the treatment of cancer, which he joined after serving as an investment manager for MDS Capital, a life sciences venture capital firm.
 Dr. Glover holds a B.Sc.
 (Hons) in Chemistry from the University of East Anglia, U.K., a M.Sc. in Chemistry from the University of British Columbia, Canada, and a Ph.D. in Chemistry from Simon Fraser University, Canada.